 Our LinkedIn profile optimization service

 I’m a certified LinkedIn profile writer, and I head the team that delivers the GatedTalent LinkedIn profile optimization service for executives.
 We work with professionals globally to help them be more visible to executive search firms, both on our own platform and on LinkedIn.
 Feel free to take a look at my LinkedIn profile to get an example of what an optimized executive LinkedIn profile might look like.
 If you are interested in having your profile professionally written, you’ll also find some recommendations from my clients (!).
-You can contact me at Louise.Duffield@GatedTalent.com if you have questions about our paid profile optimization service.
+You can contact me at Louise.Duffield@GatedTalent.com if you have questions about our paid profile optimization service – or you can sign up here.

 Of course, learning how to optimize your LinkedIn profile for recruiters is only one of the things you should be doing to increase your visibility with headhunters.